 Dressage button braids - all the rage in Paris this year!
 And, they are super easy to do with yarn.
 You may also see them referred to as rosette braids, and they are becoming increasingly popular in the jumper ring as well.
 For dressage horses, the typical number of braids is an odd number between 11 and 17, usually 13 or 15 works for most horses.
 Forelocks are left long for stallions, and braided in a french braid that is tucked under for mares and geldings.
 For you hunter Grooms out there, you are still doing the 45+ braids….

 So before you start practicing away (the best way to make sure you are on top of the game before a show), get a few tools together.
 You will need the following, which I like to stash in a fanny pack (hello time warp) or apron:

--One mane, preferably one hand’s width long.
+- One mane, preferably one hand’s width long.
 I like to braid a slightly sticky mane, so a mane wash with shampoo happens a few days before the show.
-You also have the option of using a product to help “stickify” the mane and prevent fly-aways.
-If that won’t work for you, try a damp mane.
+You also have the option of using a product like Mane Mousse to help “stickify” the mane and prevent fly-aways.
+You can also try a damp mane.

 And here’s a handy video demo on the basics of rosette or button braids with yarn.
 Do you have any braiding tips?